-The Program in Interdisciplinary Humanities itself houses the director of the program, three full time teaching faculty, and a growing number of graduate students.
+The Program in Interdisciplinary Humanities itself houses the director of the program, two full time teaching faculty, and a growing number of graduate students.
 The graduate program in Digital Humanities relies upon the ever-growing digital humanities community at FSU.
 Individual researchers, teachers, and staff from Arts and Sciences departments, the University Libraries, and the School of Communication and Information, among others, are listed here.

 A complete directory can be accessed here.

 For who to see for what, see here.